jporeilly/Docker/Labs/01 Docker/01 Install Docker/Docker.md

 ```
 docker ps
 ```
-you may find there's a Portainer Container running..!
+Note: you may find there's other images running..  dont worry.!

 For further information: